SuperbTUM/Glaucoma-Screening-with-DENet/Readme.md

 ### Introduction

-This work is a re-implementation of previous work [Disc-aware Ensemble Network for Glaucoma Screening from Fundus Image, 2018](https://arxiv.org/pdf/1805.07549.pdf).
-Project [website](https://hzfu.github.io/proj_glaucoma_fundus.html) shows the development team's work.
-If you have a brief glance at the source code shown on the Github, you may find a minor difference on the U-Net architecture.
-This is because the author wish to integrate his another work [MNet](https://arxiv.org/abs/1801.00926) into this paper.
-The major optimization considers decoders of all levels in U-Net as valid segmentation outputs with equal weight.
+This work is a combination of previous works [Disc-aware Ensemble Network for Glaucoma Screening from Fundus Image, 2018](https://arxiv.org/pdf/1805.07549.pdf), [Joint Optic Disc and Cup Segmentation Based on Multi-label Deep Network and Polar Transformation, 2018](https://arxiv.org/abs/1801.00926), [Detection of Pathological Myopia and Optic Disc Segmentation with Deep Convolutional Neural Networks, 2019](https://ieeexplore.ieee.org/document/8929252) and [Squeeze-and-Excitation Networks](https://arxiv.org/abs/1709.01507).
+Project [website](https://hzfu.github.io/proj_glaucoma_fundus.html) shows the development team's work for the first two papers.
+The third and fourth paper help to improve the segmentation network.

 ### Dataset

 Dataset comes from the newer version of Refuge Challenge -- [Refuge2 2020](https://refuge.grand-challenge.org/Home2020/).
 Either the older version or the newer version possesses a full set of medical eye images.
 Sample raw image and segmented image are shown in the sample folder.
+The ORIGA dataset may no longer available for download because I am unable to do that at present.

 ### Code Info